Skip to main content

 InterSystems View Container

-The InterSystems extension pack provides most of the capabilities necessary to support development in ObjectScript within three views:
+The InterSystems extension pack provides most of the capabilities necessary to support development within the InterSystems view container.
+To access the InterSystems view container, select the InterSystems button generated description: objectscript button in the Activity bar.

-• the ObjectScript Explorer view, which you can use to explore files on a connected InterSystems server.
+2. The ObjectScript Explorer view, which you can use to explore files on a connected InterSystems server.

-• the InterSystems Projects Explorer view, which you can use to create, manage, and explore projects.
+3. The InterSystems Projects Explorer view, which you can use to create, manage, and explore projects.
 For more information on using this view, see Work with Projects.

 Note: